The Creation of Woman

 Our discussion of this ‘bridal’ relationship between believers and God is found elsewhere in the Bible.
 Israel is presented as the wife of Jehovah (Isaiah 54:1-8) and believers in the Christian Age are clearly the Bride of Messiah (Ephesians 5:32).
 The marriage relationship of Eve to Adam is therefore of supreme relevance as a typological picture of the bridal relationship between believers and God.

-The Apostle Paul further described Adam as symbolic of Christ (in Romans 5:14).
-Paul also described the spiritual union of marriage as being a ‘mystery’ and compared the spiritual union of marriage with the unfathomable spiritual union of Christ and His church:
+The Apostle Paul further described Adam as symbolic of Christ (in Romans 5:14) and also described the spiritual union of marriage as compatible with the spiritual union of Christ and His church:

 Ephesians 5:30-32 For we are members of His body, of His flesh and of His bones.
 31 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.”
 32 This is a great mystery, but I speak concerning Christ and the church.